 Timeline [H2]

-Each open season will begin at 8:00 AM CT seven (7) s before the end of each month, with bids due at 2:00 PM, CT, on the fifth (5th) before the end of the month.
+Each open season will begin at 8:00 AM CT seven (7) business days before the end of each month, with bids due at 2:00 PM, CT, on the fifth (5th) business day before the end of the month.
 At 4:00 PM, CT, on the day on which bids are due, Transwestern will notify bidders of acceptance or rejection of bids.

 Transwestern CapacityBidding